SudeepGowda55/Secure-SignX/README.md

 <br />

+## Secure Communications via XMTP Protocol

-The second major component here is **XMTP Protocol**
+The second major component is the **XMTP Protocol** (Extensible Message Transport Protocol), which provides end-to-end encrypted communications within the platform.

+### Technical Architecture

+- **Protocol Version**: XMTP v1.0
+- **Encryption**: End-to-end encryption using X25519-XSalsa20-Poly1305
+- **Message Signing**: ECDSA with secp256k1 curve (compatible with Ethereum wallets)
+- **Network**: XMTP Production Network
+- **Message Format**: Protobuf-encoded payloads

+### Notification System

-**XMTP (Extensible Message Transport Protocol)** is used to send real-time notifications to relevant users about document submissions, attestations, and status updates.
-The system automatically sends notifications to the Manager, Compliance Officer, and Submitter based on the following events:
+XMTP is implemented to send real-time notifications to relevant users about document submissions, attestations, and status updates.
+The system automatically routes encrypted messages to the Manager, Compliance Officer, and Submitter based on the following events:

 1. *Document Submission*: When a document is submitted, the bot sends the submission details, including the document name and IPFS CID, to the assigned Compliance Officer for review.